Last refreshed 2026-05-19. Next refresh: weekly.

 Is Granite 20B Code open source?

-Granite 20B Code's open source status is unknown in the seed data.
+Granite 20B Code is open source under Apache 2.0 according to the seed data.